Separable Convex Optimization with Nested Lower and Upper Constraints: Introduction

 Resource allocation problems involve the distribution of a fixed quantity of a resource (e.g., time, workforce, money, energy) over a number of tasks in order to optimize a value function.
 In its most fundamental form, the simple resource allocation problem (RAP) is formulated as the minimization of a separable objective subject to one linear constraint representing the total resource bound.
 Despite its apparent simplicity, this model has been the focus of a considerable research effort over the years, with more than a hundred articles, as underlined by the surveys of \cite{Patriksson2008}, \cite{Katoh2013}, and \cite{Patriksson2015}.
 This level of interest arises from its applications in engineering, production and manufacturing, military operations, machine learning, financial economics, and telecommunications, among many other areas.

 In several applications, a single global resource bound is not sufficient to model partial budget or investment limits, release dates and deadlines, or inventory or workforce limitations.
 In these situations, the problem must be generalized to include additional constraints over nested sums of the resource variables.
-This often leads to the model given in Equations (\ref{LBUB1:1})--(\ref{LBUB1:3}), where the sets~$J_i$ follow a total order such that $J_i \subset J_{i+1}$ for $i \in \{1,\dots,m-2\}$:

-This problem involves a separable convex objective, subject to lower and upper bounds on nested subsets of the variables (Equation \ref{LBUB1:2}) and a global resource constraint (Equation~\ref{LBUB1:2bis}).
+This often leads to the model given in Equations (\ref{LBUB1:1})--(\ref{LBUB1:3}), where the sets~$J_i \subseteq \{1,\dots,n\}$ follow a total order such that $J_i \subset J_{i+1}$ for $i \in \{1,\dots,m-2\}$: This problem involves a separable convex objective, subject to lower and upper bounds on nested subsets of the variables (Equation \ref{LBUB1:2}) and a global resource constraint (Equation~\ref{LBUB1:2bis}).
 Despite being a special case of the former inequalities, the latter constraint is included in the model to emphasize the resource bound $B$.
-Re-ordering the indices, we obtain the formulation given by \mbox{Equations (\ref{LBUB2:1})--(\ref{LBUB2:3})}, where $(\sigma[1],\dots,\sigma[m])$ is a subsequence of $(1,\dots,n)$:

-We assume that the functions $f_i : [c_i, d_i] \rightarrow \Re$ are Lipschitz continuous but not necessarily differentiable or strictly convex, and the coefficients $a_i$, $b_i$, $c_i$, and $d_i$ are integers.
+Re-ordering the indices of $x_i$, $c_i$, $d_i$ and $f_i$, we obtain the formulation given by \mbox{Equations (\ref{LBUB2:1})--(\ref{LBUB2:3})}, where $(\sigma[1],\dots,\sigma[m])$ is a subsequence of $(1,\dots,n)$: We assume that the functions $f_i : [c_i, d_i] \rightarrow \Re$ are Lipschitz continuous but not necessarily differentiable or strictly convex, and the coefficients $a_i$, $b_i$, $c_i$, and $d_i$ are integers.
 To ease the presentation, we define $a_m = b_m = B$, $\sigma[0] = 0$ and $\sigma[m] = n$.
 We will study this continuous optimization problem as well as its restriction to integer solutions.

+We refer to this problem as the RAP with nested lower and upper constraints \mbox{(RAP--NC)}.
+As highlighted in Section~\ref{Applications}, the applications of this model include production and capacity planning \citep{Love1973}, vessel speed optimization \citep{Psaraftis2013,Psaraftis2014}, machine learning \citep{Chu2007a}, portfolio management \citep{Bienstock1996}, telecommunications \citep{DAmico2014a} and power management \citep{Gerards2016}.
+Some of these applications involve large data sets with millions of variables, and in other contexts multiple RAP--NC must be repeatedly solved (e.g., thousands or millions of times) to produce bounds in a tree-search-based algorithm, to optimize vessel speeds over candidate routes within a heuristic search for ship routing, or to perform projection steps in a subgradient procedure for a nonseparable objective.
+In these situations, complexity improvements are a determining factor between success and failure.